 - It is well-trusted and supported.
 The platform’s active and vibrant community provides a welcoming place to help users cope with any issues.

 - It is SEO-friendly.
 Being favored by Google and other search engines makes the platform beneficial in terms of high positions in top rankings.

 There are, however, some drawbacks associated with WordPress.

 - One of the largest concerns is the platform’s security.
-Due to the large number of plugins and templates with some of them being not properly designed, implemented, or updated, can leave your WordPress website vulnerable to hack attacks.
+Due to a large number of plugins and templates with some of them being not properly designed, implemented, or updated, can leave your WordPress website vulnerable to hack attacks.

 - It uses a lot of resources.
 Basic WordPress installation requires a theme and at least a few plugins to work effectively.
 This isn’t much of a problem but the more WordPress plugins you install the slower your website becomes.

 Umbraco vs WordPress.
 Practical Considerations.

 Let’s remind us the question we’ve stated at the beginning, “What am I trying to achieve?” and apply that now to each CMS.
 If you want a large corporate website that requires huge design freedom or pages with specific content requirements and makes use of dynamic content – then Umbraco should be high on your consideration list.
 WordPress, on the contrary, is a perfect fit if you want to get a site up and running quickly without large development or hosting overheads.
 It is more suitable for smaller websites that provide regular updates such as news or blogs and allow you.

 Feeling inspired to switch from Umbraco to WordPress?